jacklorusso/astro-site/src/content/post/first-impressions-of-astro/index.md

 ## If you love Eleventy so much why don't you marry it?

-The real answer is because curiousity got the best of me and I had to try the new shiny thing.
+The real answer for why I didn't use Eleventy for this site is because curiousity got the best of me and I had to try the new shiny thing.

 But also, Astro _is_ spiritually very similar to Eleventy.
-It makes a lot of the same tradeoffs.
-I'm pleasantly surprised that after using it for the first time, I actually like it even more!
+It makes a lot of the same tradeoffs, and I'm pleasantly surprised that after using it for the first time, I actually like it even more!

 ## I'm a convert